 3. Jewelry production: factory outsourced

 Rather than making the jewelry with your own hands, you can have your designs manufactured by someone else.
 This isn’t ideal for fine, custom, or OOAK jewelry, but it can be cost-effective for fashion jewelry produced in larger quantities.
-There are two main options for outsourcing to wholesale providers, if you want to know how to start a jewelry business at home:
+There are two main options for outsourcing to a jewelry manufacturer: local and overseas.

 Accurate sketches or 3D renderings of your designs are necessary if you’re outsourcing to a manufacturer.
 There are several options, depending on your skill level and budget: